maxmind/mod_maxminddb/index.md

     MaxMindDBFile COUNTRY_DB /usr/local/share/GeoIP/GeoLite2-Country.mmdb
     MaxMindDBFile CITY_DB    /usr/local/share/GeoIP/GeoLite2-City.mmdb

-The name placeholder can be any string that apache parses as a word.
+The name placeholder can be any string that Apache parses as a word.
 We recommend sticking to letters, numbers, and underscores.

 ### `MaxMindDBEnv` ###